Nine of the best Japanese restaurants in Singapore

 Ki-Sho

 What: Set in a heritage black-and-white bungalow along Scotts Road, Ki-sho impresses with its kappo-style dining room and L-shaped hinoki wood sushi counter, along with two secluded dining rooms on the upper deck.
-Expect seasonal sashimi, beautifully marbled Toriyama wagyu beef and nicely proportioned nigiri with gracefully attenuated slivers of fish.
+Omakase menus are served for lunch and dinner, with a choice of seven, eight, nine and 11-courses available.
+Alongside seasonal sashimi, beautifully marbled Toriyama wagyu beef and nicely proportioned nigiri with gracefully attenuated slivers of fish, there's a premium selection of sake and regional drinks to pique your interest.

 Where: 29 Scotts Road, 228224